Ty-Sir/OpenMint/README.md

 After setting approval to the OpenMint marketplace contract, which is done with a single click, users can sell their ERC-721 tokens to any other OpenMint users.

 ### Transferring
 If the ERC-721 token is not on sale a user can transfer their token to any address they desire.
-Once the new owner signs the `Moralis Authentication` (when initially connecting to OpenMint) in their [MetaMask](https://metamask.io/) wallet they can view the token on OpenMint.
+Once the new owner connects their [MetaMask](https://metamask.io/) wallet to OpenMint they can view the token(s) on their profile page.

 Transferring is also how a user can make sure their token can never be owned again.
 This is done by transferring the token to the equivalent of a zero address, if desired we recommend this one: `0x000000000000000000000000000000000000dead`.
 By transferring to this address or one similar, others can still view the artwork on OpenMint, but a new owner is not possible since the new owner is the address transferred to which no one has the private keys to.